DeloitteAU/react-habitat/README.md

 ### Passing default props to register

-Typically you would define the default props in the React component itself.
+Typically, you would define the default props in the React component itself.
 However, there may be instances where you would like different defaults for multiple registrations.

-You can pass default props with each registrations using the `withDefaultProps()` method on the `ContainerBuilder`.
+You can pass default props with each registration using the `withDefaultProps()` method on the `ContainerBuilder`.

 ```javascript
 // Register SomeComponent and expose it to the DOM as 'MySomeComponent'